cdeletre/gmtools/README.md

 # gmKtool.py

-This tool convert wav audio data to ogg in the data and audiogroup files.
+This tool convert wav audio data to ogg and recompress ogg audio in the data and audiogroup files.

 ## requirements

-This tool uses `oggenc` (available with the vorbis-tools package on ubuntu) to convert wav to ogg.
-You need to have `oggenc` installed on the system you are running `gmKtool.py`.
+This tool uses `oggenc` and `oggdec` (available with the vorbis-tools package on ubuntu) to convert wav to ogg.
+You need to have `oggenc` and `oggdec` installed on the system you are running `gmKtool.py`.

 You also need Python 3.